stephenrwalli/OCI_testing/README.md

 As the vagrant machine build out included `jq`, it is easy to inspect the various json files.

 ## Running the OCI Runtime Conformance Suite with rkt
 > N.B.
 This is still an active experiment.
-It has only been tested on the Ubuntu build so far.
+While it has been tested on the Ubuntu and Fedora
-> Installing rkt/acbuild is still done by hand, and not as part of the Vagrant machine startup.
+> builds, it had not yet been turned into a script.
+Installing rkt/acbuild is still done
+> by hand, and not as part of the Vagrant machine bootstrap.

 First Install [rkt](https://coreos.com/blog/getting-started-with-rkt-1-0.html) and [acbuild](https://github.com/containers/build).
 ```